soof-golan/event-booz/README.md

 # Event Booz

-An event registration system for the yells 'Boooo!' at other systems.
+An event registration system that yells 'Boooo!' at other systems.

 ![architecture](docs/arch.jpeg)